mmwyl/myscoutee/README.md

 2) Some menu has been commented out, as functionality needs to be fixed. (don't remove)
 3) Some documentation is under docs folder and in the entity files.

+Just notify me about your website to let me know that my effort is not wasted.

 #server folder

 docker: